docusign/code-examples-csharp/README.md

 ## eSignature API

-1. **Embedded signing.**
+1. **Use embedded signing.**
    [Source.](./launcher-csharp/Eg001EmbeddedSigningController.cs)
-   This example sends an envelope, and then uses an embedded signing for the first signer.
+   This example sends an envelope, and then uses embedded signing for the first signer.
    With embedded signing, DocuSign signing is initiated from your website.
 1. **Send an envelope with a remote (email) signer and cc recipient.**
    [Source.](./launcher-csharp/eSignature/Controllers/Eg002SigningViaEmailController.cs)